chamaeleonidae/api/docs/concepts/pagination.md

 # Pagination / Filtering

-Pagination is simply a way to handle structural inability to return all results in a single HTTP request.
-For example, ou may want to access the latest 2000 records of 1 million)
+Pagination is simply a way to handle the structural inability to return all the results in a single HTTP request.
+For example, you may want to access the latest 2000 records from a total of 1 million.

+---

-As a general rule any endpoint where you "List models" supports these pagination parameters (unless otherwise noted).
+Unless noted otherwise, any endpoint where you **list models** (e.g. list users, tours, etc.) supports the following pagination parameters.

 | param | - | description |
 |---|---|---|